Frank Armstrong Crawford Vanderbilt: Personal life

 Crawford was briefly married to John Elliott, but quickly divorced.
 In 1869, she married Cornelius Vanderbilt after the death of his first wife, Sophia Johnson (a mutual cousin).
 He died in 1877, and was her mother's cousin.
 She signed a pre-nuptial agreement, agreeing to receive $500,000 in bonds after his death, a great sum at the time but a fraction of Vanderbilt's fortune.
 Confederate General Braxton Bragg and his brother, Confederate Attorney General Thomas Bragg, both attended the wedding.

 Death and legacy

 She died on May 4, 1885, in Staten Island.
-Her funeral was conducted by the Rev. Charles Deems in the Church of the Strangers, a church for Southerners in New York that she attended regularly.
+Her funeral was conducted by Charles Deems in the Church of the Strangers, a church for Southerners in New York that she attended regularly.

 Her portrait, painted by William J. Whittemore in 1906, was donated by her brother Robert Leighton Crawford Jr. to Vanderbilt University; it is in Kirkland Hall.

 Crawford Hall, one of the ten houses on the Martha Rivers Ingram Commons at Vanderbilt University, was named in her honor.
 An article in the Vanderbilt Political Review about the university's links to slavery notes, "During our research, for example, it was shockingly difficult to find information on Frank Armstrong Crawford’s stance on the Civil War on the Vanderbilt website or in Vanderbilt archives, yet other sources plainly cited her dedication to the Confederate cause."